Maybe The Way To Control Locusts Is By Growing Crops They Don't Like

 "Bringing in lots of cows for example," Cease says.
 "Tilling areas that hadn't been tilled before."

-The fact that human behavior might have contributed to the demise of the Rocky Mountain Locust is intriguing.
+The fact that human behavior might have contributed to the demise of the Rocky Mountain locust is intriguing.

-"We're really interested in that connection between people and locusts, Cease says.
+"We're really interested in that connection between people and locusts," Cease says.

 She says there is no single answer to controlling locusts.
-For a variety of practical and human health related reasons you just can't spray them into submission with pesticides.
-So you need a multi-faceted approach.
+For a variety of practical and human health related reasons you can't just spray them into submission with pesticides.
+You need a multifaceted approach.

 But first, you have to know your enemy.
 That's why there's a special lab in the basement of a building on the Arizona State University campus that houses the Locust lab, or "Hopper Town" as it's known.
-The lab has restricted entry, so you can't just wander in, and there are multiple barriers that make sure none of the locusts wander out.
+The lab has restricted entry, so you can't just wander in, and there are multiple barriers that make sure none of the locusts wanders out.

 Lab research director Rick Overson showed me around this spring.
 He takes me into a room with wire mesh cages filled with locusts.